dylanesque/Cheatsheets/react_cheatsheet.md

 `setYeet('the Kardashians');`

 -`this.setState()` is an asynchronous method.
 What this means is that if duplicate calls are made in a function, only the last one will be called.
+Furthermore, updated data from a setState call might not be available until the next render.

 -Using functions can circumvent the aforementioned effect